This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Diagnosis and treatment of eye problems:

-Your child's healthcare provider will examine his eyes.
-He will check the shape of your child's eyes and how they react to light.
+All children aged 3 to 5 years should have a vision screening at least once.
+Your child's healthcare provider will check the shape of your child's eyes and how they react to light.
 He may ask your child to read letters off of a chart or point to pictures.
 Tell his healthcare provider if you have noticed any problems with your child's eyes.
 If your child is born with vision problems or develops vision problems, he may need to see an ophthalmologist.
 An ophthalmologist is a doctor who diagnoses and treats eye and vision problems.
 Your child may need any of the following to treat an eye problem:

 - Medicines such as antibiotic or antifungal eyedrops may be given to treat a bacterial or fungal infection.
 Eyedrops may also be used to treat glaucoma, strabismus, or amblyopia.